-\textit{Conclusion.---} In this work, we have developed a systematic framework for verifying continuous-variable quantum states with local measurements only.
-Same as in the discrete-variable scenario, the high verification efficiency with the resource overhead given by ${N\propto O(\epsilon^{-1}\ln\delta^{-1})}$ within infidelity $\epsilon$ and confidence level ${1-\delta}$ is retained.
-This efficiency is quadratically better as compared to quantum tomography as well as other nontomographic methods which usually require the resource in the order of ${N\propto O(\epsilon^{-2}\ln\delta^{-1})}$.
-The high verification efficiency of our protocol is confirmed with the demonstration for verifying entangled two-mode and multi-mode coherent states.
+We have developed a systematic framework for verifying continuous-variable quantum states with local measurements only.
+Same as in the discrete-variable scenario, the high verification efficiency with the resource overhead of ${N\propto O(\epsilon^{-1}\ln\delta^{-1})}$ within infidelity $\epsilon$ and confidence level ${1-\delta}$ is retained.
+This efficiency is quadratically better than quantum tomography as well as other nontomographic methods which usually require the resource in the order of ${N\propto O(\epsilon^{-2}\ln\delta^{-1})}$.
+The high verification efficiency of our protocol is confirmed with the demonstration for verifying entangled two-mode and multimode coherent states.

 As an outlook, it is interesting to extend the current study to verifying other important CV quantum states, and even CV quantum processes.
-Also, the adversarial scenario \cite{Zhu.Hayashi2019c,Zhu.Hayashi2019d,Hayashi.Morimae2015,Takeuchi.etal2019,Wu.etal2020} is worth considering.
+Also, the adversarial scenario \cite{Zhu.Hayashi2019c,Zhu.Hayashi2019d,Hayashi.Morimae2015,Takeuchi.etal2019} is worth considering, of which correlations among the input states can be included.
+In such a case the scaling of the verification efficiency is expected to be kept, but deteriorate by a constant factor \cite{Zhu.Hayashi2019c,Zhu.Hayashi2019d}.
 Moreover, with the techniques including adaptive measurements \cite{Yu.etal2019,Liu.etal2019b} and nondemolition photon counting \cite{Liu.etal2020b,Munro.etal2005,Guerlin.etal2007}, our protocol has the potential for further improvement.

 \acknowledgments We are grateful to Rui Han and Xiao-Dong Yu for helpful discussions.
 This work was supported by the National Key R\&D Program of China under Grant No.~2017YFA0303800 and the National Natural Science Foundation of China through Grants No.~11574031, No.~61421001, and No.~11805010.